ezrasandzerbell/exquisite-corpse/README.md

 * A user can contribute to an existing story
 * A user cannot contribute to an existing story if they were the last contributor to that story

+Inside the files you will find temporary markup for styling purposes.
+Feel free to move it around as you see fit.
+Your styles will not be judged--if you need new markup, feel free to make it as ugly as you wish.

 ## Prerequisites

 You will need the following things properly installed on your computer.